此内容没有您所选择的语言版本。

 For more information about the support scope of Red Hat Technology Preview features, see Technology Preview Features Support Scope.

 You can use power monitoring for Red Hat OpenShift to monitor the power usage and identify power-consuming containers running in an OpenShift Container Platform cluster.
 Power monitoring collects and exports energy-related system statistics from various components, such as CPU and DRAM.
-It provides granular power consumption data for Kubernetes pods, namespaces, and nodes.
+It provides estimates and granular power consumption data for Kubernetes pods and namespaces, and reads the power consumption of nodes.

 Warning